Unit Staff

 During the 13th MEU deployment, Captain Weiner was selected as a Marine Officer Instructor at the University of Maryland NROTC program, where she’ll instruct Introduction to Naval Science, Evolution of Warfare, and Maneuver Warfare.

-GySgt Islas
+GySgt Arteaga

 Assistant Marine Officer Instructor